As a trader, you’ve probably come across the terms “stop loss” and “stop limit” orders, hence your search for “stop loss vs stop limit”.

 Forex trading comes with some levels of risk.
 These risks depend on the ability of a trader to predict the direction of price movement correctly.

-For a trader to beat the risk of losing a huge amount of money when a trade goes against his analysis, he makes use of a stop-loss order. stop-loss
+For a trader to beat the risk of losing a huge amount of money when a trade goes against his analysis, he uses a stop-loss order. stop-loss.

 Let us take some illustrations: